h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-introduction/scoring-pipeline-deployment-introduction.md

         - Amazon AWS with Amazon API Gateway Administrator
         - Amazon AWS with Usage Plans Enabled
     - Create an Amazon AWS IAM Access Key and Secret Key
-- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI Test Drive Tutorial](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai).
-- A **Two-Hour Test Drive session**: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
-No need to download software.
-Explore all the features and benefits of the H2O Automatic Learning Platform.
-    - Need a **Two-Hour Test Drive** session?
-Follow the instructions on [this quick tutorial](https://training.h2o.ai/products/tutorial-0-getting-started-with-driverless-ai-test-drive) to get a Test Drive session started.

 **Note: Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
 If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the [contact us form](https://www.h2o.ai/company/contact/).**